MoritzGlowatzki/BachelorThesis_TGN_for_HuMobPrediction/README.md

-# Temporal Graph Networks (TGN) for Human Mobility Prediction
+# Temporal Graph Network (TGN) for Human Mobility Prediction

 This repository contains the implementation for the Bachelor's Thesis: